 Sites like Mint.com allow you to connect all your bank accounts, credit cards and loans to cloud-based software so you to track your finances on one screen, in real time, with just the click of a button.
 They also analyze your expenses and highlight areas where you might be wasting money.
 Best of all, it’s free.

 2. Thou Shalt Eliminate Debt with Extreme Prejudice

 Debt is bad, but it’s the interest on that debt that’s like kryptonite to your savings goals, and the sooner you eliminate it, the sooner you can become a savings Superman.

 Moving debt from high-interest instruments, like credit cards, to lower-interest instruments, like a line of credit, is a start.
 Consolidation loans can be a help as well, but the easiest way to get out of debt fast is to take the interest expense you save and put it directly toward your debt’s principal amount.

-First Financial’s Visa Platinum Credit Card starts as low as 10.9% APR!* It’s a good idea to check the APR on your current credit cards to see if it’s time to switch.
-Keep in mind, we also don’t have any balance transfer fees and as an additional BONUS, for a limited time if you are approved for a balance transfer of $5,000 or more to our VISA Platinum Credit Card, you will receive 10,000 bonus CURewards Points!
-You can apply for the balance transfer by stopping into any branch or by calling 866.750.0100 to be sent a balance transfer request form.**
+First Financial’s Visa Platinum Credit Card has one of the lowest APRs around!
+It’s a good idea to check the APR on your current credit cards to see if it’s time to switch.
+Keep in mind, we also don’t have any balance transfer fees at First Financial.
+You can apply for a balance transfer by stopping into any branch or by calling 732.312.1500, Option 4.*

 3. Thou Shalt Read the Fine Print